-River Pool will open in early July for the 2014 season!
+River Pool is now open for the 2014 season!

 Since the river pool opened to the public in 2007, over 5000 people have enjoyed wading, playing, and cooling off in the Hudson River—and on June 30th, the pool opened for the 2012 summer season.